-3 Classroom Engagement Strategies to Use this December
+3 Powerful Classroom Engagement Strategies for This December

 It’s December!
 Busy, chilly, stressful, fun, frantic, fabulous December.
 Your students’ excitement is building while you are just trying to cross off your gift to-do list (what do I get my parents?!) while still maintaining some sense of classroom normalcy.
 Keeping the engagement level high during December can be difficult.
 But, with some classroom engagement ideas, your December will be one to remember!